goharbor/community/proposals/new/Robot-Account-Expand.md

 ## Robot accounts that are created and managed by another robot accounts

 Robot accounts are principals, it means that you can grant robot account to Harbor resources.
-However, from the perspective of preventing privilege escalation, generally, a robot account cannot grant roles that are higher or more powerful than the roles it possesses.
-When a robot account creates a new robot account, the new robot account doesn't automatically inherit any roles or permissions.
+However, from the perspective of preventing privilege escalation, generally, a robot account cannot grant permissions that are higher or more powerful than the roles it possesses.
+When a creator robot account creates a nested robot account, the nested robot account doesn't automatically inherit any permissions.

-Creation: If a robot account has been given the role of robot account creation, it can create or manage other robot accounts but only within the permissions of its own roles.
+Creation: If a robot account has the permission to create robot accounts, it can create or manage nested robot accounts, but **only within the scope of its own permissions**.
+A robot account cannot assign permissions to another robot account that exceed its own.
 1. any project level robot account can be created by a system or project level robot account who with the robot creation permission.
 2. any system level robot account can be created by a system level robot account who with the robot creation permission.

-Deletion/Update: A robot account cannot assign permissions to another robot account that exceed its own permissions.
+Update: A nested robot account cannot be assigned the permissions that exceed those of its creator.
-1. any robot account that created by another robot can be updated by the creator robot or the itself, provided that the update permission has been granted to the creator or the robot itself.
+1. any nested robot account can be updated by someone who has the robot update permission.
+   A human user with the relevant robot update permission.
+   The creator robot account of the nested robot.
+   The nested robot account itself (if granted the necessary permissions).
+2. if the **creator robot account is removed**, the nested robot account will be **escalated** to an individual robot account.
+At that point, **anyone** with the appropriate robot update permission can manage it without any limitation.

+**Note**: Since the creator robot account’s permissions can be updated without impacting its nested accounts, this can lead to situations where the **nested robot account has more powerful permissions** than its creator.

+Deletion:
-2. any robot account that created by another robot can be deleted by the creator robot or the itself, provided that the delete permission has been granted to the creator or the robot itself.
+1. any nested robot account can be deleted by a robot with the appropriate robot deletion permissions.

-When a robot account is removed, the robot accounts that were created by that removed account will not be automatically removed.
-The robot account that were created by the now-deleted robot continue to exist and function independently, provide they have the necessary permissions.
+When a creator robot account is removed, the nested robot accounts it created are **not automatically removed**.
+These nested accounts will continue to exist and function independently, as long as they retain the necessary permissions.

 Open questions:
-1. Is there any limitation for the number of robot accounts that can be created by an existing robot account?
+1. Is there a limitation on the number of robot accounts that can be created by a creator robot account?
-2. Is there any limitation for the number of robot accounts you can create within a single project?
+2. Is there a limitation on the number of robot accounts that can be created within a single project?

 ## Scheme Change